Tammy W. Holt

-Earl Worley has been with KS Bank for 26 years and currently serves as the Chief Operating Officer of KS Bank and its holding company, KS Bancorp, Inc. located in Smithfield, North Carolina.
-He attended Princeton High School and received his B.S. in Business Administration with a concentration in Accounting from the University of Mount Olive College in 1986.
+Earl Worley has been with KS Bank for 28 years and currently serves as the Chief Operating Officer of KS Bank and its holding company, KS Bancorp, Inc. located in Smithfield, North Carolina.
+He attended Princeton High School and received his B.S. in Business Administration and a concentration in Accounting from the University of Mount Olive in 1986.
 Mr. Worley is also a 1996 graduate of the Graduate School of Banking at Colorado and the North Carolina Bank Directors’ College in 2015.
-Mr. Worley has been a featured speaker at the Independent Community Bankers of America (ICBA) Securities Bond Academy in Memphis, Tennessee.
-He currently serves as Chair of the Board of Trustees at the University of Mount Olive, and Vice Chair of the Board of Directors on the Community Bankers’ Bank in Midlothian, Virginia.
+He currently serves as Chair of the Board of Trustee at the University of Mount Olive, and Chair of the Board of Directors on the Community Bankers’ Bank in Midlothian, Virginia.
 Mr. Worley and his wife, Melissa, have two children.

 Emeritus Board Members